Storage Applications

 staticVolume: "true"

-rootPath: /truenas/minio
+rootPath: /minio

 Paperless-ngx Document Storage

-Document management system storage:
+Document management system storage using cephfs_data pool:

 Location: kubernetes/apps/selfhosted/paperless-ngx/app/paperless-cephfs-pv.yaml